 Building a Strong Foundation

 On Sept.
-19, 1945, Noble took funds from his oil businesses and created Noble Research Institute as a resource to help prevent future disaster.
+19, 1945, Noble took funds from his oil businesses and created The Samuel Robert Noble Foundation as a resource to help prevent future disaster.
 Noble charged his new institution with "benefiting mankind by assisting agricultural producers."

-The Noble Research Institute's early efforts focused on educating and encouraging area farmers and ranchers to practice land stewardship and resource conservation.
+The Samuel Robert Noble Foundation's early efforts focused on educating and encouraging area farmers and ranchers to practice land stewardship and resource conservation.
 Noble knew that proper soil management would help prevent another Dust Bowl and ultimately secure the land for future generations.

 Lloyd Noble, 53, suffered a fatal heart attack on Feb.
 14, 1950 – Valentine's Day.
 Less than three months before his death, Noble was still advocating soil conservation, saying during a speech in the fall of 1949: "No civilization has outlived the usefulness of its soils.
 When the soil is destroyed, the nation is gone."